griffithlab/civicpy/docs/exports.rst

      - Reusable VRS locations, including sequence locations.
    * - ``variant``
-     - VRS representations grouped by ``civic.vid``, then by protein, coding, genomic, or unclassified coordinate level.
-Each representation retains its GA4GH identifier.
+     - VRS representations grouped by ``civic.vid``, then by protein, coding, genomic, or other level.
+Each VRS representation retains its GA4GH identifier.
+Variants that current tooling cannot represent using VRS use ``unsupported`` with the original variant identifier and label.
    * - ``molecularProfile``
      - CIViC molecular profiles represented as GKS categorical variants.
    * - ``feature``, ``disease``, ``phenotype``, and ``conditionSet``